 Posted on 6/29/2018 in Accessibility

-The following are a few examples Critical Paths and Pages:
+The following are a few examples of Critical Paths and Pages:

 - High traffic pages (i.e. - Homepage, Contact Us, Product pages, etc)